learningOrchestra/mlToolKits/readme.md

 # learningOrchestra: a machine learning resource orchestrator :whale: (Building...)

-The learningOrchestra is a tool for distribuited machine learning processing.
+The learningOrchestra is a tool for distributed machine learning processing.

 # Services